JoeLumbley/File-Explorer/README.md

 ## Why I’m Creating File Explorer

-I decided to build my own File Explorer because I wanted to understand, from the ground up, how a core part of every operating system actually works.
-We all use file managers every day, but it’s easy to forget how much is happening behind the scenes-navigation history, sorting, file type detection, context menus, clipboard operations, lazy-loading folder trees, and so much more.
-Re-creating these features myself has been a great way to explore system I/O, UI design, event handling, and performance considerations in a real, hands‑on way.
+I set out to build my own File Explorer because I wanted to understand, from the ground up, how a core part of every operating system actually works.
+We all use file managers every day, but it’s easy to overlook how much is happening behind the scenes: navigation history, sorting, file type detection, context menus, clipboard operations, lazy loading of folder trees, and many other details.
+Recreating these features myself has been a practical way to explore system I/O, UI design, event handling, and performance considerations in a hands-on, exploratory way.

-This project isn’t meant to replace the built‑in Windows Explorer.
-Instead, it’s a learning tool: a space where I can experiment, break things, fix them, and understand why they work the way they do.
+This project is not meant to replace the built-in Windows Explorer.
+Instead, it serves as a learning environment, a place where I can experiment, break things, fix them, and understand why they work the way they do.
+By rebuilding something familiar, I get to uncover the subtle engineering decisions that make everyday tools feel intuitive, similar to how art students copy the masters to study technique and intention.